Trip Kuehne

-Early achievements
+Early life

 Kuehne was born in Dallas, Texas.
 As a pupil at Highland Park High School in Dallas, he was coached by Hank Haney, who later gained renown as Tiger Woods' swing coach after Woods and Butch Harmon split in 2002.
 Under Haney's tutelage he won back-to-back Texas high school golf championships, an achievement shared with Justin Leonard, Ben Crenshaw and Tom Kite.

-At college, he enrolled at Arizona State University, where he was the roommate of Phil Mickelson.
+He enrolled at Arizona State University, where he was the roommate of Phil Mickelson.
 He then transferred to Oklahoma State University, where he was All-American from 1994 to 1996 and won the 1995 Ben Hogan Award.
 But following his defeat at the 1994 U.S. Amateur, Kuehne found he was unwilling to make the sacrifices demanded in a professional golfer's life, and concentrated instead on a career in finance after graduating with an MBA in 1997.

-1994 U.S. Amateur and subsequent career
+Golf career

 In 1994, Kuehne reached the final of the U.S. Amateur at the TPC at Sawgrass, where his opponent was a heavily hyped eighteen-year-old Tiger Woods.
 After shooting 66 in the morning round, Kuehne had a six-hole advantage, and was five up with twelve holes remaining.
 Woods then staged the greatest turnaround in the tournament's 94-year history, winning five of the next ten holes before sinking a fifteen-foot putt on the seventeenth to win the event in what was described as "one of golf's great performances".
 The defeat caused Kuehne to question his own commitment to the sport and whether he really was good enough to compete.
 He has since said that he views the match a "blessing in disguise," although he says that he still will not watch footage of the match.

 Kuehne played in three Walker Cup teams for the United States, in 1995, 2003, and 2007.
 He also played in four U.S. Opens, where he was the lowest scoring amateur in 2003 at Olympia Fields Country Club.
-Thirteen years after his Masters Tournament debut as runner-up to Woods, he returned to the Augusta National Golf Club in 2008, this time by beating Dan Whitaker 9&7 at the 2007 U.S. Mid-Amateur Championship at Bandon Dunes Golf Resort in Oregon to qualify.
+Thirteen years after his Masters Tournament debut as runner-up to Woods, he returned to the Augusta National Golf Club in 2008, this time by beating Dan Whitaker, 9 and 7, at the 2007 U.S. Mid-Amateur at Bandon Dunes Golf Resort in Oregon to qualify.
 The fulfillment of his ambition to "take my boy to the Masters", along with his other 2007 successes—he was on the winning Walker Cup team for the first time, and helped Texas retain the USGA state team title—led him to make Augusta the scene of his final competitive tournament before retirement.

 At age 49, Kuehne entered a few amateur tournaments with an intent to participate in qualifying for major tournaments as he will have reached eligibility for the senior amateur and professional championships in 2022 when he turns 50.
+In 2023, he qualified for the U.S. Senior Open.